 The story of America is always evolving.
-How we talk about the country’s past plays a big role in shaping its present and future.
+How we talk about the country’s past plays a powerful role in shaping its present and future.

-As student journalists, you have a unique opportunity to uncover and share stories of American history that are often overlooked in traditional narratives.
-These stories could be about the contributions of marginalized communities, lesser-known local heroes, or pivotal events that have shaped the nation in unexpected ways.
+As student journalists, you have the opportunity to uncover and elevate stories that are often left out of traditional history books.
+These may include the contributions of marginalized communities, the lives of lesser-known local heroes, the history and current realities of the five U.S. colonial territories (American Samoa, Guam, the Northern Mariana Islands, the U.S. Virgin Islands, and Puerto Rico), or pivotal events that have shaped the nation in unexpected ways.

 Journalism is the activity of gathering, assessing, creating, and presenting news and information.